 The number of students and programmes at Whitireia made a significant leap in 2003, with 4022 total EFTs studying across 108 full-time programmes

-In concert with this growth, a long-awaited campus redevelopment plan for the Porirua campus was announced, with $35 million proposed for a decade-long programme of new buildings, staggered into four stages.
+In concert with this growth, a long-awaited redevelopment plan for the Porirua campus was announced, with $35 million proposed for a decade-long programme of new buildings, staggered into four stages.
 Council chair Chris Kirk-Burnnand said that the intention of the plan was to provide tertiary facilities of the same standards that students would expect elsewhere.
 "We're going to try and condense the campus, bring the buildings closer together, and provide more cover for students when it's wet."

-The first stage of the redevelopment plan began with the construction of the Athfield Architects-designed Business & Computing Centre, a $6.6 million classroom block to house business and information technology programmes.
+The first stage of the redevelopment plan began with the construction of the Athfield Architects-designed Business & Computing Centre, a $6.6 million classroom block created to house business and information technology programmes.

-Several prefabricated buildings surrounding the Te Rito Poipoiā courtyard were removed to make way for the new building, and in so doing began a move to open up the siloed squares of prefabs that had populated the campus since its early years.
+Several prefabricated buildings surrounding the courtyard of Te Rito Poipoiā were removed to make way for the new building, and in so doing began a move to open up the siloed squares of prefabs that had populated the campus since its early years.
 Deirdre Dale broke ground with members of Arrow International and work began on modernising the campus.